- Falls are increasing in Wakefield

 - Most of the people falling are aged 75 and older

 Many people who fall may also have other health conditions that may have contributed to their fall.
-Falls impact on people emotionally, socially, physically and financially
+Falls may impact people emotionally, socially, physically and financially.

 Wakefield has historically performed well on falls as a result of preventative initiatives that have been invested in for the area.
-The area has similar rates of fallers as the national average. there are around 1300 people who have an injury due to a fall each year in Wakefield, two thirds of these are women.
+The area has similar rates of fallers as the national average.
+There are around 1,300 people who have an injury due to a fall each year in Wakefield, and two thirds of these are women.

-As with many injuries, disease or condition the burden of them is not felt equally by the population.
-This is the case for falls, if you are of a poorer background you are more likely have a fall.
+As with many injuries, diseases or conditions, the burden is not shared equally by the population.
+This is the case for falls; if you are of a poorer background you are more likely have a fall.
 Also your recovery is likely to be poorer, reducing overall health and wellbeing.

 Area such as Wakefield East and Altofts and Whitwood have consistently high rates for men and women in the district indicating communities that have concentrations of people falling.

 It’s worth noting that these figures are standardized which takes into account the age and gender of residents.
 However it does not control for frailty; areas that have care homes are more likely to have a frail population and therefore greater numbers of falls.